I Assumed Users Would Search for Movie Titles. I Was Wrong.

 The fix

-To fix this, I architected a hybrid search system using Supabase Edge Functions.
-Pure semantic search fails on specific keywords, while pure keyword search fails on context.
-I needed both.
+I architected a hybrid search system using Supabase Edge Functions.
+Pure semantic search fails on specific keywords.
+You can't embed the year 2024.
+Pure keyword search fails on context.
+I needed both, and a way to combine them so each query got the right tool.

 Four layers